Flood Emergency Preparation Advice

-To help you help yourself prepare for flsh floods, rather than rely on big infrastructure projects like drainage, dams, sea walls, railway etc., we'd like to share some good advice.
-You might call it common sense but this is what we have learned from experts at flood events and exhibitions, meetings with councils, the environment agency, flood charities and even competitors.
+To help you better prepare for flash floods, rather than rely on big infrastructure projects like drainage, dams, sea walls ..., we'd like to share some good advice with you learned from experts at flood events, exhibitions, meeting with councils, the Environment Agency, flood charities and flood mitigation product suppliers.

 The government, authorities and charities are limited in that they cannot endorse a specific company or product even if they know it would be in the public’s interest as the Pitt Review recommended in 2007.
 You may want to update their plan to include Flood Traps instead of sand bags.

 - Check your home insurance covers flood damage and keep details on your phone, take a photo of the policy number and add the insurance company’s number to your telephone’s contact directory.